 20116.
 Public Education on Risk-Limiting Audits

 (a) Prior to conducting an RLA, an elections official shall release information to the public through readily available communication channels including, but not limited to, its website, social media posts, email lists, press releases, and/or notices at its office.
 This information shall include descriptions of how the process will be conducted, the difference between 1% manual tally and an RLA, and the methods for ensuring ballot security.
 The elections official shall also provide information regarding the process for selection of their audit boards and procedures used to ascertain voter intent manually.

+Additionally, the elections official will publish the comprehensive risk, based on the confidence that a contest in error will be audited times the confidence of the audit of that contest.
+Thus, if 10 contests exist in the county and all are the same size, then the confidence that a contest with an error will be audited is 10% times the 95% confidence of the audit itself, resulting in a 9.5% confidence

 (b) The Secretary of State shall make the same materials described in (a) above available on its website.